 - Ensure weekly security reports are completed and sent to headquarters, providing timely updates of all situational and security developments including investigation of security incidents

-- Conducts and submits Security Risk Assessments of programs, as required.
+- Conducts and submits Security Risk Assessments of programs, as required

-- Conducts and submits full Site Security Surveys of every site visited.
+- Conducts and submits full Site Security Surveys of every site visited

-- Conducts and submits Trip Reports of all high-risk field deployments.
+- Conducts and submits Trip Reports of all high-risk field deployments

-- The above should be completed using the Security Department approved templates, and be submitted to the Director of Global Security and the other HQ security staff.
+- The above should be completed using the Security Department approved templates, and be submitted to the Director of Global Security and the other HQ security staff

 - Keep excellent records and logs to ensure continuity of this position

-- Oversee the recruitment and selection of qualified national security field staff, recommend promotions, disciplinary action and termination of staff in consultation with the Country Director
+- Oversee the recruitment and selection of qualified national security field staff, recommend promotions, disciplinary action and termination of staff in consultation with Country Director

 - Make frequent site visits to facilities to carry out security assessments and ensure appropriate care and training are being conducted.
-Maintain open lines of communications with all field staff
+Maintain open lines of communications with field staff

-- Training/ Capacity Building
+Training / Capacity Building